Economics Pad

 Drag the blue A and B points on the Demand line to change its slope and recompute PED between them.

-Determinants of PED
+Applications of PED

 Price Elasticity of Supply (PES)